Timber Flooring Cost to Install Hardwood Floors and How to Reduce It

 Time spent: 3 hours approx.

-Now that the job is complete, we can crunch all the real numbers and figure out exactly how much it cost for our hardwood flooring installation.
+Now that the job is complete, we can crunch all the real numbers and figure out exactly how much it cost per square foot for our hardwood flooring installation.

 $500 - miter saw